commit-ai/ghcp-sport-app-workshop/README.md

      - ```For API routes, use Next.js 14's enhanced API route capabilities.
 Aim for suggestions that optimize data fetching from our backend services, like fetching game data and user statistics, while keeping it secure and performant.```
      - ```Always include comments with code suggestions.```
      - ```Incorporate error handling in all suggestions, with clear messaging for potential issues and recovery steps to ensure a robust and user-friendly application```
+   - In the next task, you'll see how these instructions are used as reference
+---

 6. **Add Comments to Code:**

    One of the common frustrations for developers is documenting their code properly, but don’t worry—Copilot is here to help!:
    - Open /src/api/nba-results/route.ts
    - Use GitHub Copilot Chat to gain insights into the code.
 Simply select the code and choose the /explain option for a detailed breakdown.